shaolaizheyitao/MQTT/servers.md

 The [ Xively](http://xively.com ) service, formerly known as Cosm, formerly known as Pachube, provides a data cloud for the Internet of Things, with MQTT support in beta.
 This is not a generic MQTT broker implementation; it uses MQTT as a transport for publishing and subscribing to your already existing data feeds ([more information](mqtt_and_pachube)).

+## Moquette

+[ Moquette](https://github.com/andsel/moquette) is a Java MQTT broker based on an eventing model with Netty.

 ## Yunba.io

 [ Yunba](http://yunba.io/) is a backend cloud platform that provides real-time message dispatch service to mobile applications and devices and uses MQTT as a transport protocol, The services include bi-directional push for Instant-Messaging; real-time analyzing; real-time online monitoring.